Skip to content

 Data Integrity Validation

-The integrity of all files uploaded or downloaded using the Cirro client library is ensured via MD5 checksum validation.
+The integrity of all files uploaded or downloaded using the Cirro client library is ensured via CRC checksum validation via the standard AWS SDK library.
 Any differences in file content between Cirro and the local system (down to a single byte difference) will result in an error being immediately reported to the user.
-While this accounts for any issues arising from network errors, users with additional security requirements can enable SHA-256 hashing following the documentation for the Cirro-client software repository.